lorenzlally/virtual-machine/README.md

-* You will then need to select the image and disk size
+* You'll then need to select the image and disk size
     - For image we will use Windows 10 Pro
     - For size, select See All Sizes and select Standard D2as_v4
-* You will then need to make a username and password
+* You'll then need to make a username and password
     - For username, we will use "labuser"
     - Create your own password
 * Click the box under licensing and finally click Review + Create